Chung Cheng High School (Yishun): Principal

-Identity and culture

-Uniform and attire

-Chung Cheng High (Yishun) adopts the same uniform with Chung Cheng High (Main), with minor differentiating features.
-The uniform consists of a white studded shirt with eight-pleated skirts for female students, shorts for male students in lower secondary levels, or long pants for boys in upper secondary levels.
-The studded shirt features two chest pockets and seven plastic buttons in total, two the shoulders, two on each pocket and three down the front, a distinct feature of its heritage.
-The school badge is worn with the uniform, with the exception of councillors which features a distinct school badge and a name tag.
-A blue school tie is worn during Tuesday assembly and during important school functions.

 Affiliations

 Chung Cheng High School (Yishun) is an affiliated school and a former branch school of Chung Cheng High School (Main).
 Both schools are affiliated to Nanyang Junior College.

 Co-curricular activities

 Chung Cheng High School (Yishun) offers 20 Co-Curricular Activities (or CCA).
 Every student in Chung Cheng High School (Yishun) is expected to participate in a CCA from one of the four domains, namely: Clubs & Societies, Physical Sports, Uniformed Groups and Visual & Performing Arts.